ryandean99/git-demo/README.md

 # This is my git-demo project

-These are the notes in my markdown file.
+These are the notes in my markdown (.md) file.

+## This is some more text

+Just text.text